Page Contents:

 If you’re considering an axolotl for a pet, you should be aware of its lifespan so that you can commit to caring for the animal for the remainder of its lifetime.

-It is not best to get an animal as a pet if you cannot make this commitment, especially with non-traditional pet types.
+As with all pets, it’s not a good idea to get an Axolotl if you cannot make this commitment, especially when it comes to non-traditional pet types.

 It is already difficult to rehome a cat or dog if a pet owner can no longer care for it.
 For animals like Axolotls, it is even more difficult to find a new home for them.